 Jeanette B. Davis, left, performs in the Community Music Center string quartet in 1926.
 (Source)

 Joe divorced for a third time in 1925, as Emma accused him of "desertion." and he spent his last days in San Francisco's Hebrew Home for Aged, where family lore says he played chess with visiting Hollywood stars.
 He died there on July 27, 1934, and is buried in Eternal Home Jewish Cemetery in Colma, CA. His daughters Ida Epstein, Rosie Weinberger, Sade Frank, and Jeanette B. Vanoss also lived out their days in California.
-Jeanette is in the same burial ground as her father, Colma's Eternal Home cemetery.
+Jeanette is in the same burial ground as her father, Colma's Eternal Home Jewish Cemetery.

 Joe's ex-wife Margaret also settled in California, married three more times, and raised Reuben with her second husband's last name.
 Reuben Irvin became a successful bank executive and lived into his 90s.
 It wasn't until 2011 that Reuben's descendants learned the backstory of their Wild West ancestor Joe Davis, thanks to this blog.